Department of Economics at Catholic University of America

 2 years IEDP, 1 year IEDM

 Online application at http://cardinaladmissions.cua.edu with statement of purpose, resume/cv, transcripts for prior degree(s), and three recommendations.
-GRE is waived.
+GRE is waived for 7 or more years of work experience or for prior U.S. master’s degree.
+Otherwise, submit official GRE scores from within the past 5 years.
 Three prerequisite courses - microeconomics, macroeconomics, and statistics - are needed before enrolling.
 An admission decision can be made before the courses are completed.
 They can be taken as part of a degree or non-degree, online or on campus.

 In the application, select application fee payment by check/money order in the mail in order not to pay the fee online.
 Email [email protected] to request the fee waiver and to provide a Description of Peace Corps Volunteer Service.
-Submit the application after the fee is waived.
 Indicate in the statement of purpose that you seek a Coverdell Fellowship.
-No additional paperwork is needed. .
+No additional paperwork is needed.
 After the fee is waived, submit the application.
 Following the admission decision letter, admitted students will receive a separate Coverdell Fellowship decision letter.

 mid-August or early January or mid-May

 To qualify for the Coverdell Fellowship, students must be enrolled full-time.
 Without the Fellowship, part-time enrollment is also possible.
 Most courses are scheduled in the afternoon and evening.